Why is Sales Motivation Important to Your Business

 (just kidding…well, kinda).

-There are many reasons that may have nothing to do with your management style, but upon careful examination, I would be willing to bet you’ll notice areas that are in need of a little extra TLC.
+Many reasons may have nothing to do with your management style, but upon careful examination, I would be willing to bet you’ll notice areas that need a little extra TLC.

 Like anything else in life, if your goals aren’t fully formed they will be impossible to attain.